hvlck/kestrel/README.md

 ## Roadmap

-+ Performance Testing with **about:performance*
++ Performance Testing with *about:performance* [meta]
-+ Use arrays to control ports in background scripts, in order ot have multiple connections open simultaneously
++ Use arrays to control ports in background scripts, in order to have multiple connections open simultaneously [bug]
-+ Better folder naming
++ Better folder naming [meta]
-+ Variables for CSS class names, for future-proofing
++ Variables for CSS class names, for future-proofing [bug]
-+ Fix injection styling inconsistencies
++ Fix injection styling inconsistencies [bug]
-+ Options page and browser storage for settings
++ Options page and browser storage for settings [feature]

+I also have a list of other features I'm working on that I'll port over when I can.